Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Conclusion

-The key contribution of this work is the integration of these two components into a practical, \textbf{metric-guided adaptation framework}.
-We conclude that the L0-SSIM metric should first be used to assess dataset bias; when a dataset is identified as shape-dominant (e.g., L0-SSIM~$>$~0.8), our adaptation method provides an effective, low-cost means of bias alignment without retraining convolutional weights.
-Future work includes exploring a wider range of dilation configurations and automated tuning based on the L0-SSIM score.
+This paper addressed the challenge of adapting pre-trained CNNs whose inherent texture bias may not align with the characteristics of small-scale datasets.
+To this end, we proposed a two-component framework consisting of a quantitative dataset-bias metric and a computationally efficient, weight-frozen adaptation method.
+First, we introduced the \textbf{L0-SSIM metric}, which quantifies the shape–texture balance of a dataset by computing the SSIM between an image’s luminance (Y) channel and its L0-smoothed counterpart.
+Experimental results (Table~\ref{tab:result1}) demonstrated that this metric reliably predicts when a shape-biased model is likely to outperform a texture-biased baseline (Table~\ref{tab:result2}).
+Second, we proposed a lightweight \textbf{Max-Pooling Dilation} adaptation strategy that modifies only the non-learnable dilation parameters while keeping all convolutional weights frozen.
+This approach improved performance on shape-dominant datasets (e.g., \textit{BTSD} and \textit{MPEG-7}), while degrading accuracy on texture-rich (e.g., \textit{Dogs}) or highly abstract (e.g., \textit{Sketches}) datasets (Table~\ref{tab:result3}), reflecting the expected trade-off induced by stronger shape bias.
+The primary contribution of this work lies in integrating these components into a practical, \textbf{metric-guided adaptation framework}.
+We conclude that L0-SSIM should first be used to assess dataset bias; when a dataset is identified as shape-dominant (e.g., L0-SSIM~$>$~0.8), the proposed adaptation method provides an effective and low-cost means of bias alignment without retraining convolutional weights.
+Future work will explore a broader range of dilation configurations and investigate automated parameter selection driven by the L0-SSIM score.